-- 1. Talk to your financial professional and explain the problem.
+- Talk to your investment professional and explain the problem.
 Where is the fault?
 Were communications clear?
-Refer to your notes.
-What did the financial professional tell you?
-What do your notes say? - 2.
-If your financial professional can't resolve your problem, then talk to the financial professional's supervisor (which, for brokers, is often the firm's branch manager). - 3.
+What did the investment professional tell you? - 2.
+If your investment professional can't resolve your problem, then talk to the investment professional's supervisor (which, for brokers, is often the firm's branch manager). - 3.
 If the problem is still not resolved, write to the compliance department at the firm's main office.
 Explain your problem clearly, and how you want it resolved.
 Ask the compliance office to respond to you within 30 days.
 If you're still not satisfied:

-4. Send a copy of your letter to your states securities administrator or to the Office of Investor Education and Advocacy at the SEC.
+Send a copy of your letter to your states securities administrator or to the Office of Investor Education and Advocacy at the SEC.

-At the SEC, we will research your complaint, contact the firm or person you have complained about and ask them to respond to your specific complaint or question.
+At the SEC, we will review your complaint, contact the firm or person you have complained about and ask them to respond to your specific complaint or question.
 Sometimes our intervention yields a satisfactory result.
 If these steps don't work, you may need to take legal action on your own.
 We can send you information on mediation and arbitration, and suggest how to locate a lawyer if you need one.